 EIG is not dependent on any single customer such that the loss of that customer would have a material adverse effect on EIG's operations.
-Approximately 9% of EIG's 2010 sales were made to its five largest customers.
+Approximately 9% of EIG's 2011 net sales were made to its five largest customers.